DanielTrybe/DanielTrybe/README.md

 <p>Hi, my name's is Daniel Roberto da Silva, i'm a web development front-end and back-end and i studying at Trybe, here i can learn programing languages and i'm very excited to learn more and more!</p>

 - 👨🏽‍💻 I’m currently a student at <a href="https://www.linkedin.com/school/betrybe">Trybe</a>
-- 🌱 I’m working in become a FullStack developer;
+- 🌱 I’m working in become a FullStack developer.
 - 🤔 My interests are with learn new programing langagues and pratice my hard and soft skills.
-- 💼 I’m pursuing a Bachelor's degree in Software Engineering;
+- 💼 I’m pursuing a Bachelor's degree in Software Engineering.
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help.
-- 📫 Please email via mabrouki.mehdi25@gmail.com to reach me.
+- 📫 Please email via daniel.roberto1991@hotmail.com to reach me.
-- 📝 See my [Curriculum Vitae](https://drive.google.com/file/d/1q_ATZsO9c488VUxj1JuU--ZYe9IEqp4-/view?usp=sharing) to get more info.
+- 📝 For more information contact me!.

 ![Daniel Roberto's GitHub stats](https://github-readme-stats.vercel.app/api?username=DanielTrybe&show_icons=true&theme=radical)<br>
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=DanielTrybe&layout=compact)](https://github.com/anuraghazra/github-readme-stats)